cunilog/cunilog/configfiles.md

 # Configuration files
+## Building

+By default, the config file parser in Cunilog is deactivated.
+To activate it, define CUNILOG_BUILD_CFG_PARSER.

 ## Windows ini config files

 Cunilog includes a config file reader that supports a format very similar to Windows ini files (https://en.wikipedia.org/wiki/INI_file) with some notable extensions.